 I mentioned in an earlier post about essential daily habits how working out is a habit that should be added daily (not weekly) for optimal performance.
 With all the time constraints of medical school, how do you maximize the tip spent working out?
-Here are a few tips I’ve used to help get a great workout, under 45 mins, in medical school.
+Here are a few tips I’ve used to help get a great workout in medical school in under 45 mins.

 Say goodbye to the days where you go into the gym expecting to just go with the flow.
 Just as you have a plan studying for your classes, you need to approach your workouts the same way.

 The best way to do this is to come up with a consistent training plan that you will follow every week.
 Now coming up with a workout plan may seem complicated for some, but I’ll go ahead and break down a few options:

 After you select a style a program, think about the exercises that you want to do for those days.
 Also, think about what form of cardio you’d want to do and select particular days for those.

 Regardless of which one you pick, have a day of the week designated for a specific part of the plan.
 Now when you go to the gym on Wednesday you know it’s a Lower body day or Arm day.
 This will avoid any unnecessary time spent worrying about what exercises and machines we’ll be using.

 You can find many pre-made workout plans on the internet if you don’t feel comfortable making your own.
 When I was first starting out I often turned to plans on bodybuilding.com.
 They have many comprehensive workouts for beginners!